-- □ You meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor) - □ You have Medicare Part B - and you live in our geographic service area (Section 2.2 below describes our service area).
+- □ You meet the eligibility requirements of your former employer, union group or plan sponsor (SHBP) - □ You have both Medicare Part A and Medicare Part B - and you live in our geographic service area (Section 2.2 below describes our service area).
 Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - and you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for UnitedHealthcare[®] Group Medicare Advantage (PPO)
+Section 2.2 Here is the plan service area for UnitedHealthcare® Group Medicare Advantage (PPO)